Response of the Hodgkin-Huxley neuron to a periodic sequence of biphasic pulses: Results

-In an earlier article we have shown that the HH neuron responding to periodic sequence of monophasic pulses undergoes a multimodal odd-all\cite{Borkowski2009} and even-all transition\cite{Borkowski2011} in some regions of parameter space.
-Fig. \ref{modes23-multi} shows the minimum of the firing rate occuring between the 2:1 and 3:1 locked states for pulse amplitude $I_0=35\mu\textrm{A/cm}^2$.
-In the lower part of Fig. \ref{modes23-multi} we can clearly see that the weight of even modes is nonzero only for $T_i$ above the minimum of the firing rate.
-For smaller $T_i$ only odd modes exist.
-The role of the mode parity is easier to understand if we remember that $2T_i$, where $T_i\simeq 8.5 \textrm{ms}$ is approximately the resonant period.
-The competition of the odd and even modes in Fig. \ref{modes23-multi} accompanies the transition between the resonant and antiresonant regime.
-The vanishing of even modes below $T_i\simeq 8.4\textrm{ms}$ and a significant decrease of the firing rate are a clear signature of the antiresonant regime.
-Odd multiples of $T_i=8.4\textrm{ms}$ are associated with antiresonant stimulation frequencies.
+For $T_i$ below $T_{mm}$ only odd modes exist.
+The role of the mode parity is easier to understand if we remember that $2T_i$, where $T_i\simeq 8.5 \textrm{ms}$ is approximately equal to the resonant period $T_{res}$.
+The competition of odd and even modes in Fig. \ref{fig6} accompanies the transition between the resonant and antiresonant regime.
+The vanishing of even modes below $T_i\simeq 8.4\textrm{ms}$ and a significant decrease of the firing rate are a clear signature of entering the antiresonant regime.

+The dependence of the firing rate on pulse amplitude $I_0$ in the vicinity of the threshold is qualitatively different on both sides of the multimodal transition, see Fig. \ref{fig7}.
+For $T_i<T_{mm}$ the firing rate depends discontinuously on pulse amplitude.
+However the size of the discontinuity decreases as $T_i$ approaches $T_{mm}$.
+For $T_i \ge T_{mm}$, $f_o$ is a continuous, nearly linear function of $I_0$.
+In this regime the average firing rate may be arbitrarily small.

+At high frequencies, for $T_i < 5.5 \textrm{ms}$, the bistable zones encompass not only phase-locked states with integer ratios of $T_o/T_i$, but also states with no regular response pattern.
+Dependence of the firing rate the current pulse amplitude in one of such zones is shown in Fig. \ref{fig8}.
+Here the irregularly firing state coexists with a quiescent state.
+The firing rate depends discontinuously on stimulus amplitude in this regime.

-Another interesting effect occurs between the 3:1 and 4:1 locked states at high frequencies.
-Bands of $T_o$ vs. $T_i$ values are shown in Fig. \ref{modes34bands}.
-Note the absence of all modes $(5+n):1$, where $n$ is a nonnegative integer.
-This is a consequence of the fact that the product $(5+n)T_i$ falls in an antiresonant regime for $T_i\simeq 5.5\textrm{ms}$.
-Since this is a qualitative effect it may provide a strong test of applicability of the Hodgkin-Huxley model in various contexts.
-Qualitatively similar result should be obtained for other types of pulses as well.
+Another interesting effect occurs between the 3:1 and 4:1 states at high frequencies.
+Bands of $T_o$ vs. $T_i$ values are shown in Fig. \ref{fig9}.
+Note the absence of all modes of the form $(5+3n):1$, where $n$ is a nonnegative integer.
+This is a consequence of the fact that the product $(5+3n)T_i$ falls in an antiresonant regime for $T_i\simeq 5.5\textrm{ms}$.
+A typical $V(t)$ dependence in this situation is shown in Fig. \ref{fig10}.
+Since this is a qualitative effect, independent of a particular pulse shape, it may provide a strong test of applicability of the Hodgkin-Huxley type dynamics in various contexts.